-Date: 29 January 2018 at 7 pm
+Date: 16 April 2018 at 4.30 pm

 In cooperation with DIVSI Deutsches Institut für Vertrauen und Sicherheit im Internet.
 Hosted by Bucerius Law School.

 Everything is becoming digital and put into the network.
 The influence of the digitization increases and affects our everyday life, both professionally and personally.
 How shall we handle this challenge in our work environment?
 Do these new processes have an impact on the leading culture of top managers in Germany?

 “Digitization Capital Hamburg – Opportunity or Liability?” was the subject of the NIT Northern Institute of Technology Management’s Second Hamburg Economic Dialog.
 Where do we stand on the climate of innovation?
 What can be done politically to promote it?
 How will society develop if work is to be considered differently?
 SMB entrepreneurs and executives from Hamburg discussed these topics with startups and politicians.